How to Hire and Retain Quality Automotive Technicians

 4. Farm Incoming Techs

-There are tech schools across the country; high school and post-secondary level automotive programs are a good start.
+When looking for budding technicians, high school and post-secondary level automotive programs are a good place to start.
 Take some time and get involved in a program.
-Get permission to visit the school and watch the teacher and students do their thing.
-Get involved.
-Teach some yourself.
-Invite the class to your shop for a visit.
+Get permission to visit the school and make connections; maybe invite the class to your shop for a visit.